-The digital divide can be viewed as one of the main barriers to the growth of Internet and Communication Technology in academic institutions throughout both developed and developing countries.
-From a national perspective, the digital divide can be defined as the gap that exists between those countries that have access to advanced technologies and those that are found to be the most functional devices for classroom use in schools across the EU28, Iceland, Norway, and Turkey (Wastiau, 2010 as cited in Wastiau et al.).
+Denmark, Estonia, and Norway have been known for having the highest levels of platform use.
+Tablets with a wireless network and a wireless data projector that are enabled to move around among the students are found to be the most functional devices for classroom use in schools across the EU28, Iceland, Norway, and Turkey (Wastiau, 2010 as cited in Wastiau et al.).
 Furthermore, there are nearly twice as many laptop computers per 100 students in secondary schools in the European Union as compared to the data from 2006.
 Broadband usage is currently at 95%, indicating significant increases compared to 65-75% in 2006 (Wastiau, p.
 14).
-These findings may very well indicate that the EU is continuing to work towards meeting the needs of $21^{st}$ Century learners.
+These findings may very well indicate that the EU is continuing to work towards meeting the needs of 21st Century learners.